parsiya/parsiya.net/content/post/2019-01-19-notes-escaping-python-shells/index.markdown

 ```

 ## compile
-Takes turns a string into bytecode.
+Turns a string into bytecode.

 ``` python
 code = compile("im" + "port os", "", "single") # single means only compile this single line.